 All roads lead to Rome, and every single one of them is worth exploring.
 From quaint country villages to sleepy fishing towns, there’s so much waiting to be discovered with your Eurail pass.
 To fully experience Europe is to travel by regional train and discover new places you might never have expected to find.
 If you feel intrigued by a town as you’re approaching the station, why not get off and take a wander around.
-Some stations have a left luggage office or lockers so you can leave your belongings for a small fee.

 Here are a few examples of wondrous places that can only be reached by regional train: